5l1v3r1/Persistence-Bash-scripts-for-Linux-and-OSX/README.md

-# Persistence-Bash-Script

-A simple persistence script for Linux.
-Run it as root.
+# Persistence Bash Script for Linux and OSX

+### Linux
-Download elf payload and set cron persistence on reboot, then remove itself.
+Script for Linux downloads an elf payload from external url and set cron persistence on reboot, then remove itself.
+It checks if script is launched as root or as user.

+### OSX
+Script for OSX downloads a Mach-O file from external url then making persistence downloading a plist and LaunchAgents from external url, lastly executes macho reverse shell.